 401(k) Rollover in Ballwin, MO.
-Starting a new job is an exciting time that can present you with new challenges and opportunities.
-However, it’s often difficult for Ballwin, MO residents to know what to do with their 401(k) with their previous employer.
-Managing multiple retirement savings accounts can be complex and a pain in the neck.
+Changing jobs or careers is the start of a brand new, exciting chapter in your life.
+However, it’s often difficult for Ballwin, MO residents to know what to do with their existing 401(k) plan.
+Managing multiple retirement savings accounts can be stressful without a team of expert and honest financial advisors.

 401(k) Rollover in Ballwin,MO

-There are several options for handling your 401(k) rollover in Ballwin, MO, and oftentimes it takes sound financial planning and advising to know which option is best for you.
-Correct Capital is a privately owned, independent advisory firm with fiduciary advisors.
-This means we work in your best interest to make sure your money is working for you as you want it to.
+There are a few different ways to handle your 401(k) rollover in Ballwin, MO, and oftentimes it takes sound financial planning and a savvy financial advisor to know how to best deal with your savings.
+Correct Capital is a privately owned firm whose advisors hold themselves to the fiduciary standard.
+This means any advice we give is based on what we believe is best for your financial needs.
 Our business is built on trust and your confidence that we’ll do what’s best for you.
 We offer unbiased, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in Ballwin, MO.

-If you have over $5,000 invested in your 401(k), many Ballwin, MO companies permit you to keep your retirement savings in their plan.
+If you have over $5,000 invested in your 401(k), the majority of Ballwin, MO companies allow you to keep your retirement savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
-Many employees in Ballwin, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
-In this case, it may make sense to not roll over your 401(k), and to keep the savings where they are.
+Many residents of Ballwin, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
+In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s.
+Additionally, per federal law, 401(k)s are generally protected against claims by creditors.
 If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to transfer the funds at some point in the future.

-However, it is important to note that keeping your old 401(k) means you can no longer make contributions to it, which may have an impact on your retirement planning.
-After the age of 72, you will be required to withdraw “required minimum distributions” from those 401(k) accounts you have at old employers.
-It can also be complicated to manage several different retirement plans.
-Withdrawal options can be limited and have large federal withholding requirements.
+However, it should be mentioned that keeping your old 401(k) means you can no longer make contributions to it, which may have an effect on your retirement planning.
+After the age of 72, you will be required to take out “required minimum distributions” from those 401(k) accounts you have at old employers.
+It can also be daunting to oversee several different retirement plans with several different recordkeepers.
+Withdrawal options can be limited and large amounts of your money will be withheld.
 You would not be able to take out a 401(k) loan.
-Correct Capital can help you decide if sticking with your old 401(k) is the best option for you.
+Correct Capital's retirement consultants can help you understand if sticking with your old 401(k) is right for you.

-If your new position in Ballwin, MO also offers a 401(k), most employers will allow you to roll over your 401(k) assets to their plan.
-This might be the best option if you prefer the new plan’s options to your previous plan’s, including lower fees, better investment options, opportunities, insight, or loan options.
-Also, required minimum distributions may be delayed even after you turn 72 if you are still working.
+If your new position in Ballwin, MO also offers a 401(k), most employers will let you roll over your 401(k) savings to their plan.
+This might be the best option if the new plan has better benefits than the previous plan, including lower fees, better investment options, opportunities, advice, or loan options.
+Also, required minimum distributions may be delayed even after you turn 72 as long as you are still in the workforce.

-IRA stands for Individual Retirement Account.
-A Rollover IRA is an account opened to move savings from an oldemployer’s 401(k).
-If you’ve already opened an IRA, you can consider moving the funds there for your 401(k) rollover.
+IRA is an abbreviation for Individual Retirement Account.
+A Rollover IRA is an account opened to move money from an old employer’s 401(k).
+If you’ve already opened an IRA, you can consider moving the money there for your 401(k) rollover.
 Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
 This way, the tax status of the money you already invested is not affected.

-Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible.
-Your pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
+Contributions made to a Traditional IRA may be tax-deductible.
+Your pre-tax money you paid into your 401(k) will likely be put into a traditional IRA.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-After turning 72, you will be required to take out required minimum distributions regardless of whether or not you are still in the workforce.
+Upon turning 72, you will be obligated to take out required minimum distributions regardless of whether or not you are still in the workforce.

-Contributions to Roth IRAs are made with money you already paid taxes on, so you’ll need to wait until the money is withdrawn to see a tax benefit.
-The benefit is that the money grows tax-free.
-Money you contributed to a Roth 401(k) account is likely to be rolled into a Roth IRA.
-At any time you can withdraw the contributions you make without having to pay taxes, and you will not pay taxes on your earnings if you are 59 ½ years old and wait at least 5 years to withdraw any funds.
-Different from Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.
+Contributions to Roth IRAs are made with money you already paid taxes on, so there is no tax benefit until the money is withdrawn.
+The benefit is that you do not pay taxes when you withdraw the money.
+Money you contributed to a Roth 401(k) account is often rolled into a Roth IRA.
+At any time you can withdraw the money you’ve invested without having to pay taxes, and your earnings are not taxed if you keep your account for at least 5 years, and are at least 59 ½ when funds are withdrawn.
+Different from Roth 401(k) contributions, there are no required minimum distributions in a Roth IRA.

-You can start an IRA account with many banks or any brokerage firm in Ballwin, MO, however many of them vary when it comes to fees or other expenses.
-Our team of financial advisors at Correct Capital will help you find the best choice for you.
+You can open an IRA with many banks or any brokerage firm in Ballwin, MO, however many come with varying fees or other expenses.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find one that suits your needs.

 4. Cash Out.

-This last option is seldom advisable unless you are in urgent need of money now.
-You will be subjected to a 20% federal tax, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
-This may result in a large amount of your savings going towards taxes and not into your back account.
+This last option is hardly ever advisable unless you are in serious need of money now.
+You will be subjected to a 20% federal withholding rate, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
+This might result in a large amount of your funds going towards taxes and not into your pocket.
 Additionally, the money won’t keep growing and it will no longer be tax-deferred.
-Therefore, a 401(k) rollover is preferable if you do not need the money in the account immediately.
+Therefore, a 401(k) rollover is preferable if you do not need the money in your pocket immediately.